bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 If this board does not connect to your AP, try reducing the TX power.

-To connect the board using the Stemma/Qt connector, you have to modify the firmware to use RX: GPI05 and TX:GPIO6.
+To connect the board using the Stemma/Qt connector, you have to modify the firmware to use RX:GPI05 and TX:GPIO6.
 Instead of compiling a new firmware, this can be done with the [at.py utility](https://github.com/espressif/esp-at/blob/master/tools/at.py) provided by Espressif: